Sweden Travel Guide

 Sustainable tourism in Sweden

-It's easy to have a sustainable trip in Sweden – that's one of the reasons it's at the top of our Good Trip Index.
+It's easy to have a sustainable trip in Sweden – that's one of the reasons it's in the top 3 of our Good Trip Index.

 One of the best ways to experience green Sweden is with a visit to Gothenburg, which was recognised as the county's most sustainable city by Lonely Planet in 2021.
 This is because around 97% of the city's public transport runs on renewable energy and 95% of the hotels there have eco-certification.